South Africa: Social and Political Transformation

 - SIT Study Abroad Gear

-In the final month of the program, students complete either an Independent Study Project (ISP) or a practicum paper.
-The ISP provides students an opportunity to pursue original research on a situation or topic of particular interest to the student.
-The practicum paper results from an internship with an affiliate organization working in social and/or political transformation.
-Projects are conducted in Durban, or, with program approval, in another location appropriate to the student's topic.
+In the final month of the program, students complete an Independent Study Project (ISP).
+The ISP provides students with an opportunity to pursue a research-based project of original research on a situation or topic of particular interest to the student or a practicum-based project developed with an affiliate organization working in social and/or political transformation.
+Projects are conducted in Durban or, with program approval, in another location appropriate to the student's topic.

 Topics from recent programs have included: